About Rock Jem

 Curious to know more about this site, other than what is said on the index page and Questions & Answers page...
 Here is a little background information about this site.

 I always felt Jem is as good as it gets.
 Perhaps you felt like that too with Jem, or something else?
 For me, Jem was always the coolest of all cartoons.
 It had wellwritten stories with action, clever drama, realistic characters with complex personalities, great role models and messages of friendship.
-And long before current superstars like Beyonce, Nicki Minaj, and Ariana Grande (all three of which are well aware of Jem and some even fans), Jem characters had outrageous hairstyles and colors, the most imaginative fashions, fantastic music with creative animated music videos, and beautiful animation.
+And long before current superstars like Beyonce, Nicki Minaj, and Ariana Grande (all three of which are well aware of Jem and the first two even fans), Jem characters had outrageous hairstyles and colors, the most imaginative fashions, fantastic music sung by fantastic singers, along with creative animated music videos, and beautiful animation.

 The combination of getting all of those ingredients right, is of course... truly outr...!!!
 In my opinion there's never been a greater bunch of people come together and work their talent.
-Everyone from the toy designers, writers, song writers, voice actors, animators, directors, producers, and everyone inbetween.
+Everyone from the toy designers, writers, song writers, voices, animators, directors, producers, and everyone inbetween.

 My fandom of Jem started when Jem was originally available as dolls and a cartoon in the 80's.